Utica College, History

 In line with the College’s Affirmative Action Policy, there is no requirement or expectation that a candidate disclose their identity or membership in any protected class or group, either in the diversity statement or in other application documents submitted to the search committee.
 For additional information on what to provide in your diversity statement please reference the diversity statement guide at the following link: https://www.utica.edu/hr/media/Diversity_Statement_Guide.pdf

-Active consideration of candidates will begin immediately and continue until the position is filled.
-References will be solicited to submit letters for candidates before any on campus interview.
+For full consideration, complete applications must be received by October 21, 2021 and continue until the position is filled.
+References will be solicited to submit letters for candidates before the on-campus interview.

 Utica College is an affirmative action, equal opportunity employer.
 We encourage applications from under-represented groups as well as individuals who have experience with diverse populations.